0x4248/cppBASIC/README.md

 - `MUL`: Multiply two variables `MUL A B`
 - `DIV`: Divide two variables `DIV A B`

-## License
+## Licence

-This project is licensed under the GNU General Public License v3.0 - see the [LICENCE](LICENCE) file for details
+This project is licenced under the GNU General Public Licence v3.0 - see the [LICENCE](LICENCE) file for details